 The advantages of these policies are obvious: companies do not have to invest in hardware and staff members can use the devices they are most familiar with and work flexible hours which increases productivity.

-However, BYOD comes with its own sets of challenges such as connectivity, security and support which the mobile workforce expects the IT department to provide.
+However, BYOD comes with its own sets of digital employee experience challenges such as connectivity, security and support, which the mobile workforce expects the IT department to provide.

 Internal helpdesk support is best delivered when the digital and mobile workplace of an enterprise is designed around an intranet that enables open communication, feedback, recognition and access to self-service training materials.
-Intranets work best when companies implement a regular feedback policy, instead of annual performance reviews, and use virtual learning instead of printed manuals.
+To deliver a great digital employee experience on a company intranet, it's best practice for companies to implement a regular feedback policy rather than annual performance reviews. companies should also use virtual learning instead of printed manuals.

 3. Employees Becoming Assets